✔ Introduction to a variety of multi-cultural food stores, ranging from hidden gems to hip trendsetters

 Free for kids under 7!

 *Book on our website to access the Website Special ticket option, as well as receive our free neighbourhood e-guide and access to our exclusive Food Concierge service.

 Tasty Tours has been hosting food tours in Kensington Market for 10 years and the impact of the COVID-19 pandemic on the neighbourhood is the worst we've seen.
 But Kensington Market, like it's immigrant heritage, is full of survivors who have braved countless changes in the neighborhood, including the most recent business-decimating pandemic.
 Find out what makes Kensington so special, and let’s support them together!
-We may not be able to travel internationally, but still we'll travel:
+International travel may not be so easy these days, but still we'll travel: